norihiro/obs-face-tracker/doc/properties-ptz.md

 The face detection engine requires size of the faces at least 80x80.
 If you have low resolution image, it is highly recommended to set to `1`.

+### Tracking threshold
+This property sets the threshold when to stop tracking after the face is lost.
+During correlation tracking, scores are accumulated.
+When the score drops lower than the specified threshold, the tracking will be stopped.

 ## Tracking target location

 ### Zoom